The Muppet Christmas Carol: Plot

-Scrooge next meets the gigantic, merry Ghost of Christmas Present, who shows him the joys and wonder of Christmas Day.
+Scrooge next meets the gigantic, merry Ghost of Christmas Present, who shows him the joys and wonders of Christmas Day.
 Scrooge and the Ghost visit Fred's house, where Scrooge is made fun of for his stinginess and general ill will toward all.
 Scrooge and the spirit then visit Bob Cratchit's house, learning his family is content with the little they have.
 Scrooge also takes pity on Bob's ill son Tiny Tim (Robin the Frog), whom the Ghost comments will soon die if things continue the way they are.

-The Ghost leaves Scrooge to the Ghost of Christmas Yet to Come, who takes Scrooge into the future where a recent death elicits no sympathy from the inhabitants of London, and the stolen possessions of the deceased are sold to a fence named Old Joe.
+The Ghost leaves Scrooge to the mysterious Ghost of Christmas Yet to Come, who takes Scrooge into the future where a recent death elicits no sympathy from the inhabitants of London, and the stolen possessions of the deceased are sold to a fence named Old Joe.
+Due to the creepy atmosphere, the narrators decide to leave.
 The Ghost also shows Scrooge the Cratchits' home, where they find Bob and his family mourning the death of Tiny Tim.
 Scrooge is led to the cemetery, where the Ghost points out the neglected grave of the unloved man; Scrooge wipes the snow away on the tombstone to see that it bears his name.
-Scrooge tearfully vows to change his ways and suddenly finds himself back in his bedroom, where he discovers it is Christmas Day.
+Horrified, Scrooge tearfully vows to change his ways and suddenly finds himself back in his bedroom.

-An overjoyed Scrooge begins spreading happiness and joy around London, agreeing to give money to the gentlemen's charity and reconciling with Fred and Fozziwig.
-Scrooge tells Bean to buy the poulterer's prized turkey, and they, along with Dickens, Rizzo, and the gentlemen, deliver it to Bob's family.
-Scrooge announces to Bob that he will raise his salary and pay off his mortgage, Dickens tells that Tiny Tim escaped death thanks to Scrooge's new generosity, and everyone celebrates Christmas together.
+Finding it is Christmas Day, an overjoyed Scrooge begins spreading happiness and joy around London, agreeing to give money to the gentlemen's charity, reconciling with Fred and his wife, and leaving coals for his bookkeepers.
+The narrators return to resume the story.
+Scrooge tells Bean to buy the poulterer's prize turkey, and they, along with Dickens, Rizzo, and the gentlemen, deliver it to Bob's family; Scrooge announces to Bob that he will raise his salary and pay off his mortgage, as Dickens tells that Tiny Tim escaped death thanks to Scrooge's new generosity, and everyone celebrates Christmas together.